 The typical review process for administrative review using the Design Review process (Section 30-45) and Architectural Review Board application (ARB) is as follows.
 All projects that require a building permit are subject to ARB design review.
 The Architectural Review Board shall be administered by the Planning Department and shall be composed of the following members: Planning Department, Building and Safety Department, Public Works Department, Community Redevelopment Agency, Fire Department, Water Department, Architectural Consultant.
 Small and medium sized projects shall be reviewed by a Design Review Team composed of a minimum of two members of the Architectural Review Board, including a representative of the Planning Department or the Building and Safety Department.
 Large projects shall be reviewed by a Design Review Team composed of a minimum of four members of the Architectural Review Board, including a representative of the Planning Department.
 The ARB design review process is a staff-level approach and is based on objective performance standards.
+Small projects are typically developments ranging from single-family homes to fourplexes.
+Medium developments are typically four to 30 units and large projects are typically 30 or more units.
 The City has committed to develop and refine objective design standards concurrent with the General Plan Update (see Program 12).